cran-task-views/TimeSeries/TimeSeries.md

   Several filters are provided by `r pkg("signal")` including a Butterworth filter and a Savitsky-Golay filter.
   `r pkg("hpfilter")` implements one- and two-sided Hodrick-Prescott filters, while `r pkg("jumps")` provides a Hodrick-Prescott filter with automatically selected jumps.
+  An alternative to Hodrick-Prescott filtering is provided by `r pkg("neverhpfilter")`.
-  Corbae-Ouliaris requency domain filtering is implemented in `r pkg("corbouli")`.
+  Corbae-Ouliaris frequency domain filtering is implemented in `r pkg("corbouli")`.
   `r pkg("smoots")` provides nonparametric estimation of the time trend and its derivatives.
 - *Decomposition* : Seasonal decomposition is discussed below.
   Autoregressive-based decomposition is provided by `r pkg("ArDec")`.